bpietzenuk/COMEX/COMEX_README.md

 3. Added "summary.py" needed in Step 11; substep 2 to COMEX2.1.zip.

-4. Numbering of Steps were corrected.

 COMEX2.1 Pipeline
 ---

 Step 1: Discard multiple-mapping reads that map across TE-families
 ---

 Within this step the mapped-reads will be checked for multiple mapping across different TE families and subsequently discarded if so.
 This step is merged into a single pipeline that runs via a shell-script.
-Pipeline-scripts are in python.
+Pipeline-scripts are in pyhton.
 Corresponding scripts are provided.
 All files need to be in the same folder.
-We recommend using one folder for each library.
+We recommend using one filder for each library.
 The script runs from 35 minutes up to 12 hours depending on the number of reads and the technical specifications.

 	SCRIPT: "comex2.0.sh"